gavinf97/thesisreal/README.md

 <br />

 ### 0.2.
 Dockerhub container used at: https://hub.docker.com/repository/docker/gfarrell/allin
-#### Requires updating as mix of conda environment and singularity (docker base) container used for pipelines
+Requires updating as mix of Conda environment and Singularity (docker base) container used for pipelines
 <br />

 ### 0.3.
 List of tools used (unavailable)